Posted on : 25/01/2022 Views : 360

 Since extracorporeal shock wave lithotripsy is a completely non-invasive procedure, you do not require weeks or months of rest and can resume your normal day to day activities within a few days.

 However, you will surely be required to drink plenty of water, to make sure that stone fragments pass out easily, without causing any pain or discomfort.
 It was quite natural to notice traces of blood in your urine or slight bruising on the back and abdomen, for the first few days.

 In some cases, the patient may be required to take antibiotics, to reduce the risk of infection.
 You will also need to go for regular follow-ups to make sure that there are no complications.

 Patients who are considered to be a good candidate for extracorporeal shock wave lithotripsy, experience commendable results with 70 to 90 per cent of them getting rid of the stones within the first 3 to 4 months following the procedure.
 The success rate is higher for patients in which the kidney stone is mobile and present in the upper portion of the urinary tract.
 It is quite possible that even after the treatment some stone fragments may be left behind.
 In such cases, the patient will need another session of treatment to get them out.

-If you are having kidney stones and think that extracorporeal shock wave lithotripsy might be an option for you, consult an expert today, to get yourself evaluated for the same.
+If you are having kidney stones and think that extracorporeal shock wave lithotripsy might be an option for you, consult with our urology experts, to get yourself evaluated for the same.